RobertLuiten/project3docs/userDocs/howto/querying/SwitchCoordinateLayout.md

 ## Layout Selector

-In order to change the layout of your data in Project3, you will need to utilize the Layout Selector, which you will be able to find in the upper right hand corner of the screen:
+In order to change the layout of your data in Project3, utilize the Layout Selector, which is in the upper right hand corner of the screen:
 ![The Layout Selector](images/querybar.png)

-From here, we recommend the following workflow for changing the coordinate layout of data in Project3:
+From here, use the following workflow for changing the coordinate layout of data in Project3:

 ![The Layout Selector](images/layouts.png)